Contact Us For More Information

 between Kansas City and Columbia

-We usually can ship, but with the COVID and the airlines limited schedule we are unable to ship at this time.
+We usually can ship, with COVID the airlines have a limited schedule.

-Hopefully we will get to ship again in the near future.
+Hopefully we will get to ship again in October.

-We offer air transport under normal circumstances out of the Kansas City International Airport,
+We transport of the Kansas City International Airport,

 We do deliver to